Nidderdale Children's Resource Centre in Harrogate are seeking a Senior Resource Centre Worker to join their award winning team.

 You will learn Makaton, PECS and other communication tools which will help you excel in your job!

 We can offer you a range of employee benefits including:

 - access to our ‘Everybody Benefits’ package which includes a variety of retail discounts.

 If this sounds like the opportunity for you we’d love to hear from you!

 See our Total Rewards Brochure (pdf / 1 MB) for more details of the benefits of working for us.

-To apply for this roles, click the relevant ‘Apply’ button below.
+To apply for these roles, click the ‘Apply’ button below.